 - Edit and access existing estimates - projects change and develop all the time and revisiting plans to compare before and after can be hard.
 Using cloud-based software allows you to create the estimate, and refer back to it at a later date, with all of your documents (and their counts) stored in the Cloud.

 Our own estimating and takeoff software Countfire is an all-in-one option that offers true automated counting, not just the manual, digital version of counting that’s often provided with online takeoff tools.
 Countfire’s core feature set was created when we were estimators ourselves, offering takeoff for construction and electrical estimators.
-This helped us to hone all of the features needed for true takeoff, demarcation and measuring areas such as containment and cabling.
+This helped us to hone all of the features needed for true takeoff, zones and measuring areas such as containment and cabling.
 Right now, Countfire breaks down every area of takeoff into an excel spreadsheet output, so that you can take your counts back to an estimating manager or colleague in your team and show the breakdown.
 Very soon, Countfire Estimate will import your takeoff quantities directly into our estimating software, keeping everything in one core platform, from takeoff to full estimating proposal.

 Construction BIM software